-In the first of these posts, I looked back at the announcement made in the sweltering heat of last summer that the PSTN and ISDN voice networks, cornerstones of the UK’s communications for over a century, are to be retired.
+In the first of these posts, I looked back at the announcement that concerned the end of PSTN and ISDN voice networks, cornerstones of the UK’s communications for over a century, are to be retired.

 The headlines from that announcement are:

 - From 2023, all PSTN and ISDN voice services would go End of Sale.

 - From 2025, the PSTN and ISDN voice networks would be turned off.